 If you’re mostly concerned about durability, some carpet choices are better than others.
-Three factors matter when considering a carpet’s durability: fiber, density, and twist.
+Three factors matter when considering a carpet’s durability: Fiber, density, and twist.
 Overall, nylon is the most durable carpet fiber.
 Polypropylene (also called olefin) is also durable, but it isn’t as stain-resistant.
-And polyester is the least durable of the three.
+Polyester is the least durable of the three.

 Finally, the number of twists per each tuft of fiber has an impact, too.
 Carpets whose tufts of fiber are twisted 7 times per inch will be more durable (that is, they retain their appearance and resist wear and tear) than those with tufts twisted 4 times or fewer per inch.

-The more stain-resistant a carpet is, the better its appearance over time.
+The more stain-resistant a carpet is, the better its appearance will stand up over time.
 Polyester fibers are highly stain-resistant, especially the ones made with recycled plastic bottles.
 The drawback is that these fibers are also prone to matting and crushing of the pile.

 But any fiber can be treated to increase stain resistance.
 Ask whether a particular carpet is topically treated (only the visible tips of the fiber are treated) or if the whole fiber has been treated.
 Topical treatments tend to wear off much more quickly.